tgosnell/employeesAPI/README.md

 #### Get All - returns active employees in the db

-Call a GET request on the emploee endpoint with no additional queryString parameters (i.e. https://an8ebmfhc4.execute-api.us-west-2.amazonaws.com/pre/employees)
+Call a GET request on the emploee endpoint with no additional queryString parameters

 #### Get - returns one active employee in the db

-Call a GET request on the emploee endpoint with the id queryString parameters  sepcified (i.e. https://an8ebmfhc4.execute-api.us-west-2.amazonaws.com/pre/employees?id=?).
+Call a GET request on the emploee endpoint with the id queryString parameters sepcified.
 The ids are uuid v4 values and you should be able to get them via querying for the whole list (see Get All).

 ### PUT

-Call the employee endpoint using the PUT method. (https://an8ebmfhc4.execute-api.us-west-2.amazonaws.com/pre/employees).
+Call the employee endpoint using the PUT method.
 Provide a payload that looks like the following data (please not the ID must be a UUID that exists and all values are updated to whatever is in the payload):

     {
         "DateOfBirth": "01/01/2001",